 Public training courses can range from $1,000 to $1,600 per person, and most will lead to certification for Scrum Masters and Product Owners.
 (Curious about the various Scrum Certifications?
 See my quick guide to Agile Certification here.)

-Here are some successful patterns I’ve seen clients use over the last few years when either piloting agile or as part of an Agile Transformation.
+Here are some successful patterns I’ve seen clients use for Agile Training Plans over the last few years when either piloting agile or as part of an Agile Transformation.

 #1 – Agile Pilot Client